slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 scripts/local-top/cryptroot-				continue
 ```

 The `/sbin/uinitrd c0m3s3f0ss34nt4n1` entry is very peculiar.
 If I do a google search on `c0m3s3f0ss34nt4n1` I don't find anything so I assume this has been created or modified on purpose.
-I can't find any man file for `uinitrd` and googling doesn't find any conclusive.
+I can't find any man file for `uinitrd` and googling doesn't find anything conclusive.
 I was expecting to find this is a standard Linux command but it doesn't seem to be the case.

 Also, `c0m3s3f0ss34nt4n1` = `comesefosseantani` and the box creator is Italian...